lmcinnes/umap/doc/mutual_nn_umap.rst

-2. ``MST-min``: To achieve a connected graph, add the minimum number of edges from a maximum spanning tree to the mutual-kNN graph that has been weighted with similarity-based metrics(Ozaki et al. 2011).We adapt this by calculating the minimum spanning tree for distances
+2. ``MST-min``: To achieve a connected graph, add the minimum number of edges from a maximum spanning tree to the mutual-kNN graph that has been weighted with similarity-based metrics(Ozaki et al. 2011).
+We adapt this by calculating the minimum spanning tree for distances.

 3. ``MST-all``: Adding all the edges of the MST.